aaab0417/10U-Softball/10U_Fall_Ball_Coach_Quick_Start.md

 Rotate everyone through both sides.
 Catchers get tired fast in gear, so plan on two or three.

+## Catcher Throw-Down to Third

+**Time:** folded into the pitching blocks at the station, then tested in Segment 2 of the [Habit Scrimmage](#habit-scrimmage).

+### Why third is worth throwing when second is not

+Home to second is about 85 feet.
+Home to third is 60.
+At 10U that difference is the difference between a throw that almost never works and one that does.

+So the guidance splits. **On a steal of second, holding is still the right default.** On a steal of third, take the throw.
+It is the one throw-down at this level with a real success rate, and it stops a runner from reaching the base where a passed ball scores her.

+### The problem: the batter is in the way

+A right-handed batter stands directly in the catcher's lane to third, and most of your league is right-handed.
+Clearing her is the entire skill.

+**Step back, not in front.** The catcher drops her right foot back toward the backstop, which opens a lane behind the batter and turns her shoulders toward third in the same motion.
+Stepping in front is faster and is how catchers at this age get hit by a bat.

+### The sequence

+1. **Receive the ball.** Catch it first.
+Everything else is worthless if she does not.
+2. **Right foot back and open,** clearing the batter.
+3. **Shoulders to third.**
+4. **Throw low.**

+### Throw low, and mean it

+A high throw to third goes into left field and the runner scores instead of standing on the bag.
+A low throw or even a one-hop can still be caught and applied as a tag.
+Tell them a throw in the dirt is a good outcome and a throw over the head is the worst one.

+### The other two players

+- **Third baseman:** get to the bag, stand on the home-plate side of it, give a target with both hands.
+Catch the ball, then tag.
+In that order.
+- **Shortstop backs up the throw.** Not optional.
+If the ball gets past third with nobody behind it, a stolen base turns into a run.

+### When not to throw

+Same rule as always.
+If the runner already has the bag, or the catcher cannot set her feet, she holds it and gets it to the circle.
+A held ball costs a base.
+A throw into left field costs a run.

 ## Circle Race

 **Time:** 5 minutes.